 The study found that patients who received aromatherapy had improved sleep quality… as measured by objective sleep metrics such as sleep duration and sleep stage.
 One of the most striking findings of the study was the impact of lavender oil on patients’ heart rates and blood pressure.
 Patients who received aromatherapy had lower heart rates and blood pressure, indicating a decrease in physiological stress.

-This suggests that aromatherapy may not only reduce psychological stress.
-But also have a physiological impact on the ⁘⁘⁘, which could have important implications for patients’ overall health and well-being.
+This suggests that aromatherapy may not only reduce psychological stress but also have a physiological impact on the ⁘⁘⁘, which could have important implications for patients’ overall health and well-being.
 The results of this study are encouraging for several reasons.
 Firstly… they demonstrate the potential of aromatherapy to improve sleep quality and reduce stress in a challenging healthcare setting.

 ICU patients are at high risk for developing delirium, agitation, and other complications, and any intervention that can help to reduce stress and promote relaxation is likely to be beneficial.
 Secondly, “the study’s findings suggest that aromatherapy may be a valuable adjunctive therapy in the ICU,” “particularly for patients who are resistant to other forms of treatment.”
 Overall, the study’s findings provide strong evidence for the effectiveness of aromatherapy in reducing stress and improving sleep quality in ICU patients.